thegaadhaveaks10/ambato-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Install and Run json-server

+Use `sudo npm install -g json-server` to install the json-server globally.
+For Windows you can omit sudo from the command.
+Use `npx json-server --watch db.json` to run the json-server.
+Navigate to `http://localhost:3000/` for viewing the currently registered/existing users in the system.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.